yClouder/8_puzzle/README.md

 The aim of the puzzle is to achieve a given configuration of tiles from a given (different) configuration by sliding the individual tiles around the grid as described above.

-I made this algorith as a task in my college.
+I made this algorithm as a task in my college and with slight changes we can make the game to any number desired like 25x25 tables and so on.